 - Qualitative data determines the depth of understanding, whereas quantitative data ascertain the amount of prevalence.

 - In qualitative data, the sample size is small and is drawn from non-representative samples.
 Conversely, the sample size is massive in quantitative data drawn from the representative sample.

 - Qualitative data develops initial understanding, i.e. it defines the matter.
 In contrast to quantitative data, which recommends the ultimate course of action.

-- In Qualitative kind, verbal data is collected.
-Conversely, in quantitative kind, measurable data is gathered.
+- In the Qualitative kind, verbal data is collected.
+Conversely, in the quantitative kind, measurable data is gathered.

 - Qualitative analysis and data is conducted with the aim of exploring and discovering concepts utilized in the continuous processes.
 As hostile quantitative analysis data, the aim is to look at cause and result relationships between variables.

 - Elements utilized in the analysis of qualitative research are words, pictures, and objects whereas that quantitative analysis are of numerical information.